Chart Color Schemes

 Elderslie - Narellan is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Elderslie - Narellan dwelling structure, as per the latest Census, consisted of 88.9% houses and 11.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 92.7% houses and 7.3% other dwellings.
-Home ownership in Elderslie - Narellan was 25.2%, with mortgaged dwellings at 47.1% and rented ones at 27.7%.
-The median monthly mortgage repayment in the area was $2,427, exceeding Sydney metro's average of $2,383.
-Median weekly rent in Elderslie - Narellan was $450, compared to Sydney metro's $480.
-Nationally, Elderslie - Narellan's mortgage repayments were higher at $2,427 than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The dwelling structure in Elderslie - Narellan, as per the latest Census, consisted of 88.9% houses and 11.1% other dwellings.
+In comparison, Sydney metro had 92.7% houses and 7.3% other dwellings.
+Home ownership in Elderslie - Narellan was at 25.2%, with the rest either mortgaged (47.1%) or rented (27.7%).
+The median monthly mortgage repayment was $2,427, higher than Sydney metro's average of $2,383.
+The median weekly rent figure was $450, compared to Sydney metro's $480.
+Nationally, Elderslie - Narellan's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing